rotorkunstkultur/rtrledger/README.md

 ##### ledger.journal

-Collects all the journal files in the above file structure and delivers an alias based chart of account.
+Collects all the journal files in the above file structure and delivers an alias based chart of account, up to this day incomplete [SKR04](https://www.datev.de/web/de/datev-shop/material/skr-04-englisch/).
 This file should normally be untouched and is the working book.
 Due to the wildcard-setup everybody can choose his or her own workflow.

 ##### Bank CSV - hledger